Suzanne Segal: Enlightenment experience

+One day in 1982, while boarding a bus in Paris, the 27-year-old Segal experienced a sudden shift in her consciousness.
+She described the experience in her book, Collisions With the Infinite.
+Segal described this first period of her experience as "witnessing", since she was aware of herself but also critically detached from it.
 In the years after her break Segal continued to function with seeming normalcy, completing a doctorate in psychology at the Wright Institute.
 She continued to feel completely depersonalized, literally as if her own name did not refer to anyone.
-She described it as if her "... body, mind, speech, thoughts, and emotions were all empty; they had no ownership, no person behind them.
-I was utterly bereft of all my previous notions of reality".

 Segal's state of mind terrified her, and she sought advice from California's Buddhist community.
 Buddhism intentionally cultivates loss of ego and a sense of emptiness and oneness, and spiritual teachers tried to help Segal see her condition positively.
-Several even congratulated her: "This is a wonderful experience.
-It has to stay eternally with you.
-This is perfect freedom.
-You have become (moksha) of the realized sages," read one letter she received.

-Twelve years after her initial break, Segal dramatically entered another phase of her experience, centered around a sense of unity of perception between herself and the world: "In the midst of a particularly eventful week, I was driving north to meet some friends when I suddenly became aware that I was driving through myself.
-For years there had been no self at all, yet here on this road everything was myself, and I was driving through me to arrive where I already was.
-In essence, I was going nowhere because I was everywhere already.
-The infinite emptiness I knew myself to be was now apparent as the infinite substance of everything I saw."
+Several even congratulated her.

+Twelve years after her initial break, Segal dramatically entered another phase of her experience.
 This sense of cognitive and spiritual oneness remained with Segal for two years, up through the publishing of Collisions in 1996.